stoplightio/elements/CONTRIBUTING.md

 2. Copy the yalc published version output to terminal `@stoplight/elements-core@7.2.0`
 3. Go to `packages/ninja`, run `yalc add @stoplight/elements-core@7.2.0` and `yarn install --check-files`

-## Releasing Elements
+## Release Elements

 1. Make sure you are in the root directory of this repo and on the `main` branch.
 2. Pull all the latest changes.
 3. Create a new branch.
-The name doesn't really matter - something like `chore/release` will do.
+The name doesn't really matter, but here's an example: `chore/release`.
 4. Run `yarn version`.
-You will be asked a few questions.
+You are asked a few questions.
     - We don't release `elements-demo`.
 In order to not release them, you have to choose "Custom Version" and enter the same, old version by hand.
 Awkward, but it works.
     - For other packages, you can just choose the proposed version (patch or minor update) from the console.
-Remember to read our versioning guidelines below!
+Remember to read our [versioning guidelines](#versioning-guidelines).
-5. After the script gets finalized, a commit will be created for you.
+5. After the script gets finalized, a commit is created for you.
-6. *IMPORTANT!!!* If `elements-core` version was updated in `elements` and/or `elements-dev-portal`, the script has changed `~` sign to `^` in front of `elements-core` version.
+6. *IMPORTANT*: If `elements-core` version was updated in `elements` and/or `elements-dev-portal`, the script has changed `~` sign to `^` in front of `elements-core` version.
 Change it back to `~` in both places manually and make a new commit.
 The commit message doesn't really matter here, something like `fix: ^ to ~ for elements-core` is more than enough.
 7. Now make a push, create a PR and ask someone for a review.
 The purpose of the review is to make sure the release obeys our versioning guidelines.

 ## Versioning Guidelines